top of page

 That feeling of internal struggle is downright uncomfortable.
 It’s often more than only a mental discomfort because the struggle often shows up in your body too.

-Maybe you’ve experienced the physical feeling of dread, or doom or constraint when facing a task.
+Maybe you’ve experienced the physical feeling of dread when faced with a task.
 If you’re like me, though, more often than not you’ve powered through the discomfort in order to do what you need to get done.
 Feeling constrained and joyless and anxious the whole way.

 This time when the discomfort emerged, I decided to tackle the issue with a head-on “WTH is going on here?” approach.
 I have a lot of writing ahead of me.
 While I could ignore it and push through, I thought about the physical price I would pay.